-Cont
+1 Contents

 1.1 Why ReproZip?
-3

-Installation
+1.2 Installation

-1.3 Using reprozip 7
+1.3 Using reprozip ,

-1.4 Using reprounzip 10
+1.4 Using reprounzip 1

-1.5 Frequently Asked Questions 16
+1.5 Frequently Asked Questions 1'

-1.6 Developer's Guide 20
+1.6 Developer's Guide 2

-2 Links s 23
+2 Link S 2:

 Welcome to ReproZip's documentation!

 ReproZip is a tool aimed at simplifying the process of creating reproducible experiments from command-line executions.
 It tracks operating system calls and creates a package that contains all the binaries, files, and dependencies required to run a given command on the author's computational environment.
 A reviewer can then extract the experiment in his own environment to reproduce the results, even if the environment has a different operating system from the original one.